Double Cheeked Controversy Complete: FAMU Student To Receive Masters Degree After Viral ‘Nude’ Photo Scandal

 “When she took that picture there was no one around the campus.
 So, it’s not like she disrupted school functions, which is what the school initially said,” Kubiliun said.
 “Secondly, that she violated a law which was confirmed by the school’s police department that she was not in any violation of any Florida Statute.”

-On Friday, Williams told NBC 6 she feels “amazing, overjoyed” after learnings the university decided to stop being so stuffy and give her the degree she earned.
+On Friday, Williams told NBC 6 she feels “amazing, overjoyed” after learning the university decided to stop being so stuffy and give her the degree she earned.

 Williams said that for months she was unable to gain internships with mental counseling facilities without her master’s degree.